 Project Issues, Concerns, and Risks: Project success is dependent on counties developing and sharing both spatial and attribute data.
-Challenges include: Some counties have been reluctant to share their data, data content and quality varies between counties (and in some cases within counties), no established standard for parcel, address or centerline data in MN currently exists (although we are working toward the DCDATS standard), and time/personnel needed to complete collection, standardization and aggregation processes.
+Some counties have been reluctant to openly share their data, data content and quality varies between counties (and in some cases within counties), no accepted standard for parcel data in MN currently exists (although we are working toward the draft standard), and time/personnel are needed to complete collection, standardization and aggregation processes.
 While the data will be available to government agencies, many counties have asked the state not to share parcels obtained for their counties.
 With that approach it is likely we will never achieve a statewide shared parcel layer.